What is product discovery documentation and why does it matter?

 • Concepts are for stakeholder alignment; PRDs are for engineering execution

 Product concepts serve as alignment tools by making the product vision explicit and shareable.
-Present concepts to stakeholders for feedback before development begins, use them to resolve disagreements about direction, and reference them throughout development to keep teams focused on the original vision.
+Present concepts to stakeholders for feedback before development begins, use them to resolve disagreements about direction, and reference them throughout development to keep teams focused.

 • Use concept reviews to surface and resolve disagreements about direction